openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 For the operator author team:
 - Add CredentialRequests to the bundle, known location;
 - Add "role-arn"-type fields to the CredentialRequests
-- Add references to the CredentialRequests in the CRD spec;
 - Use SDK to validate bundle to catch permission changes or mis-configuration
 - Add eventing to report status on a CR to indicate lacking STS credentials for fully operational deploy or update.

 For the Cloud Credential Operator:
-- Add a Token mode that will watch for CredentialRequests (as per mint mode) and then resolve time-based tokens per cloud platform.
+- Allow detection that a cluster is using time-based tokens and create a Secret containing the ARN + token path per cloud platform.
-- Make Secret resource available for the operator via pod identity webhook.
-- Pod identity webhook logic to account for per-operand tenancy permissions.

 For Operator Administrator:
-- Supply cloud credentials for STS (ARN ID, etc) in the known location and change CR to reflect this.
+- Supply cloud credentials for STS (ARN ID, etc) in the known location.

 For OperatorHub, Console:
 - Prompt for missing credentials that prevent fully operational install on STS cluster.
 Same for upgrades.